Section J - Students

 Monies contributed to the student activity fund of a particular school, regardless of source, are subject to control and audit by the District.

-Any disbursement shall be authorized by, and on behalf of, the student members of the particular club or organization as set forth in the Financial Services Procedure Manual.
+Any disbursement shall be authorized by, and on behalf of, the student members of the particular club or organization as set forth in the Student Activities (Clubs) Manual.

 Use of District Time